 iv) More exercise

 This is a common solution to most behavioral issues in dogs, especially coprophagia from boredom.
-Like listed above, boredom can also cause your dog to engage in coprophagia when he has nothing to do.
+As listed above, boredom can also cause your dog to engage in coprophagia when he has nothing to do.
 When your dog is exercised, especially in the mornings and evenings, it is unlikely for him to get bored.

 This is because, after every exercise or play session, he has already used up all the energy.
 He will probably slide into some relaxing nap to kill time and also rest.
 You should also teach your dog how to be alone as well as get him toys.